openshift/training/beta-3-setup.md

 project, and click on the *Settings* tab, you'll see that the quota information is displayed.

+**Note:** Once creating the quota, it can take a few moments for it to be fully processed.
+If you get blank output from the `get` or `describe` commands, wait a few moments and try again.

 ### Login
 Since we have taken the time to create the *joe* user as well as a project for him, we can log into a terminal as *joe* and then set up the command line